DebasmitaPal1206/synthetic_forestry_image_using_GAN/README.md

-# Synthesizing Forestry Images Conditioned on Plant Phenological Attribute Using a Generative Adversarial Network
+## <c>Synthesizing Forestry Images Conditioned on Plant Phenological Attribute Using a Generative Adversarial Network</c>